JSP-GIHS/control-repo/Readme.md

 ## Nagios Configuration

+Apply the nagios::export class to the profile::base class if you are not using this repository.
+The Nagios export class will default to one of two hostgroups `linux-servers` or `windows-servers`.
+This cannot be overridden without modification to the module, but additional hostgroups can be added by applying specific additions in hiera:

+    nagios::export::hostgroups:
+      - code-servers

+Be aware that any hostgroups that appear in this section will need to be available on the monitoring server as well (in this repository, it is kept in hieradata/common.yaml):

+    monitor::nagios::hostgroups:
+      - code-servers

 The [Nagios Guide](https://assets.nagios.com/downloads/nagioscore/docs/Installing_Nagios_Core_From_Source.pdf) is your best source of information here.
 However, creating a Nagios installation with the roles here is simple enough for Ubuntu.

 Add the role to the node in question: